written check

 Because the owner of the account is the employer, the employee may have to submit their medical expenses to their work in order to get reimbursed from this benefits package.

-HSA accounts are commonly used as a retirement savings account specifically for saving up for medical expenses during retirement.
+HSA accounts can even be used as a retirement savings account specifically for saving up for medical expenses during retirement.

 What are the Differences Between HSA and FSA?

-Although FSA and HSA accounts are a similar type of savings account, FSA and HSAs have many differences.
-If your employer offers an FSA and you also have an HDHP, then you might have to choose between these two different accounts.
+Although FSA and HSA accounts are a similar type of savings account, there are also many differences between FSA vs HSA accounts.
+If your employer offers an FSA and you also have an HDHP, then you might have to choose between an FSA vs HSA option.

 Can I have both an FSA and HSA account?

 It is not likely that you would have both an FSA and HSA account.
 But it is possible under very specific circumstances.
-If you qualify for an HSA, and you have an employer that offers and FSA that has no "limited-purpose," then its possible you could set up both of these accounts.
+If you qualify for an HSA and you have an employer that offers an FSA that does not have a "limited-purpose," then it's possible you could set up both of these accounts.

-If you qualify for an HSA, and your employer offers an FSA, but it has a "limited-purpose," then you won't be able to open both of these accounts at the same time.
+If you qualify for an HSA and your employer offers an FSA, but it does have a "limited-purpose," then you won't be able to open both of these accounts at the same time.
 Instead, you'll have to choose one or the other.

 How are FSA and HSA accounts tax advantaged?